makma/fingerprintjs.com/content/blog/how-to-lower-your-twilio-costs-by-using-fingerprinting-for-2fa.md

 ...
 ```

-With the new hidden input field and FingerprintJS library loaded, update the `routes/auth.js` file again.
+With the new hidden input field and Fingerprint library loaded, update the `routes/auth.js` file again.

 First, add a new field to the `users` array object called `lastKnownVisitorId`: